Patilsanika/Content_Aware_Image_Resize/README.md

 ## TechStack

-Simply, Written code in python language and executed on google colab
+Simply, Written code in Java language and executed on VS Code

 ## Algorithm